mesosphere-backup/ansible-dcos/README.md

 - Create the `group_vars/all` directory from the example: `cp -r group_vars/all.example group_vars/all`

 - The file `group_vars/all/setup.yaml` is for configuring DC/OS.
-You have to fill in the variables that match your preferred configuration.
+You can run the wizard `bash ./configure-dcos.sh` to create this file and match your preferred configuration.
 The variables are explained within the example below:

 ```
 ---